sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 ## Private catalogs

-The [catalog-api][32] command line interface tool renders static HTTP API content that the Sensu web UI can consume.
+The [catalog-api][32] tool renders static HTTP API content that the Sensu web UI can consume.
 This means you can create a private enterprise catalog of custom integrations and make it available to users in the Sensu web UI.

 You can use the official Sensu Catalog repository, https://github.com/sensu/catalog, as a starting point for building your own private catalog.